jonnykry/infilcheck/README.md

 In addition, we've created a prototype for (TODO:  Greg) to physically track when the Raspberry Pi is recording, among other things.

 #Installation Guide
+The Infilcheck Installation guide comes in two parts.
+First you must complete the web Installation and configure the appropriate services.
+Second you must install our software on a Raspberry Pi.
+The process is detailed for you below.
+## Web Installation
-To install Infilcheck you must sign up for a number of free services.
+To install Infilcheck you must sign up for a number of free services
-## Web Services
 ### Heroku
 We will be using Heroku a cloud platform to host Infilcheck.
 The Heroku plan we will be using provides a postgres database and hosting for free.